AnubhavDhingra/react-16-assignments/README.md

 5. Render a list of CharComponents where each CharComponent receives ad different leter of the entered text (in the initial field) as a prop.

 6. When you click a CharComponent, it should be removed from the entered text.

+## Burger Builder App

+Example-application done in the course.